wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 }
 ```

+Note that `--wundergraph-dir .` is used to specify the current directory.

 However, as mentioned above, if you don't have a build script,
 WunderGraph Cloud will automatically detect the path to the wundergraph dir, and execute `wunderctl generate` command by default.